ninjaz5736/MMM-PublicTransportHafas/README.md

 ![Time with delay](img/time_with_delay.png) ![Time without delay](img/time_without_delay.png)

 Delays are displayed as red.
 No delay or negative delays (the transport will arrive early) are displayed in green.
 If you want to customize that include the classes `pthHasDelay` and `pthIsTooEarly` in your custom css file and make the appropriate settings.

+## Technical background details

+To limit the server request only when the module is displayed and/or the user is present, the update will be stopped when no instance of the module are displayed (module hidden e.g. by a [MMM-Carousel](https://github.com/lawrence-jeff/MMM-Carousel), [MMM-Pages](https://github.com/edward-shen/MMM-pages) or [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control)).
+The update will also be stopped by the use of a PIR sensor using the module [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) (that sends the notification 'USER_PRESENCE').
+No special configuration is needed for this behaviour.

 ## Special Thanks